Areas of Expertise

 Prior to joining the faculty at UNF, I taught for two years at Hunter College in New York while getting my PhD.
 I also taught in inner city New York City high schools for two decades.
 In this context, I taught a wide variety of subjects including Social Studies, English, Health, Advisory, Art, Special Education.
 My students were diverse in age, ability, ethnicity and type of school they attended.
 In addition to teaching I founded and ran several after-school activities (such as an activist theater club) and in-school programs (such as conflict mediation and HIV/AIDS peer education).
 I have also worked as a teacher mentor.

-My research investigates ways to improve teacher education to better prepare teachers to work in schools at the K-12 level.
-My research is aimed at producing texts that can help teachers develop the critical skills to assess the landscape of formal and informal education, and from that assessment to be able to really make a difference in the lives of children.
 My research interests are grounded in my training in critical pedagogy and my own experiences in urban New York City classrooms for two decades.
 I am primarily interested in 1.
-Exploring issues of diversity and the ways that ideological and theoretical frameworks (in both k-12 curricula and in cultural educational spaces) work to shape the ways that we understand and based on that understanding, treat those whom we consider to be “others.”
-2. Investigating the ways that marginalized social groups experience oppression and creating counters-stories.
+Exploring issues of diversity and the ways that ideological and theoretical frameworks (in both k-12 curricula and in cultural educational spaces) work to shape the ways that we understand and consequently, treat those whom we consider to be “others.”
+2. Investigating the ways that marginalized social groups experience oppression and exploring new forums for representation and the creation of counters-stories.

 I love to teach and I deeply believe that learning about how power works in schools and how different groups are positioned in society can empower teachers to change the world.
 My teaching is inherently interdisciplinary and draws from many different texts.
 I believe that teaching teachers about social justice is crucial to the struggle for real pluralism, democracy and equity.